pebakery/pebakery-docs/Projects/FolderFiles.md

 All scripts in the specified folder and any sub-folders will be added to the folder containing the `folder.project` file.
 If any linked scripts are disabled then that script will also be disabled in the source project.
 Wildcard characters `*.*` at the end of the path are supported for compatibility with Winbuilder but are not required.

+## Remarks

+Any changes made to a linked script will modify the original .script file.

 ## Related

 [.Link Files](./LinkFiles.md)